coq/platform/doc/README~8.14~2022.01.md

       (<a href='https://github.com/coq-community/aac-tactics/issues'>bug reports</a>)
       (<a href='https://coq.inria.fr/opam/released/packages/coq-aac-tactics/coq-aac-tactics.8.14.1/opam'>opam package</a>)
     </dd>
-    <dt><b>description</b></dt><dd>This Coq plugin provides tactics for rewriting and proving universallynquantified equations modulo associativity and commutativity of some operator,nwith idempotent commutative operators enabling additional simplifications.nThe tactics can be applied for custom operators by registering the operators andntheir properties as type class instances.
-Instances for many commonly used operators,nsuch as for binary integer arithmetic and booleans, are provided with the plugin.</dd>
+    <dt><b>description</b></dt><dd>This Coq plugin provides tactics for rewriting and proving universally<br>quantified equations modulo associativity and commutativity of some operator,<br>with idempotent commutative operators enabling additional simplifications.<br>The tactics can be applied for custom operators by registering the operators and<br>their properties as type class instances.
+Instances for many commonly used operators,<br>such as for binary integer arithmetic and booleans, are provided with the plugin.</dd>
   </dl>
 </details>